-The experiment was conducted during March-August, 2024 at the experimental shed under the project ICAR-All India Coordinated Research Project (AICRP) on Poultry Breeding, Directorate of Research (Veterinary), AAU, Khanapara, Guwahati, Assam to study some important morphometric traits of Kamrupa chickens reared under deep litter system at 22 weeks of age.Ten male and 10 female Kamrupa chickens, thus a total of 20 chickens were selected randomly to study their morphometric characters.
-The birds were reared under deep litter system and were fed as per standard chick and grower ration (Annon, 2013) and their morphometric traits were measured at 22 weeks of age.
-The study was carried out during March to August 2024.
+The experiment was conducted from March to August, 2024 at the experimental shed under the project ICAR-All India Coordinated Research Project (AICRP) on Poultry Breeding, Directorate of Research (Veterinary), AAU, Khanapara, Guwahati, Assam to study some important morphometric traits of Kamrupa chickens reared under deep litter system at 22 weeks of age.Ten males and 10 females Kamrupa chickens, thus a total of 20 chickens were selected randomly to study their morphometric characters.
+The birds were reared under deep litter system and were fed as per standard chick and grower ration (Annon, 2013) and their morphometric traits were measured at 22 weeks of age..
 The body weight of each bird (g) was recorded by using electronic balance, breast angle (degree) was measured with the help of a goniometer and all other morphometric traits (length and breadth) were measured with the help of a digital vernier calliper while circumference was measured by using measuring tape in mm.
-Altogether 17 morphometric traits of Kamrupa chickens were recorded as per the methods mentioned below:
+Altogether, seventeen (17) morphometric traits of Kamrupa chickens were recorded as per the methods mentioned below:

 Body weight: Live body weight (Annon, 2012)